ananay-gupta/ananay-gupta/README.md

 ### Hi there 👋

  This is Ananay Gupta aka NAYNAY.
-I am a way to be a Full Stack Developer, Linux and a IOT Enthusiast.
+I am on way to be a Full Stack Developer, Linux and a IOT Enthusiast.
 I live on Tech.

  - 🔭 I’m currently working on React JS
  - 🌱 I’m currently learning Full Stack